 Work/Train Program for Homeless in Transition

-In 2019, we will offer a 12-week Work & Train Program designed to specifically help Transitions’ clients get back on their feet so they may move into permanent housing.
+In 2020, we will offer a 12-week Work & Train Program designed to specifically help our community’s homeless youth get back on their feet so they may move into permanent housing.

 Feeding the City